 All schools use a computer debit system.
 (There are no meal tickets.)
 Money is deposited for breakfast, lunch and ala carte items in each student's account.
 The price of the meal is deducted from the account as the student goes through the line.
 Students use their student numbers to access their accounts.

-Please feel free to contact Beth Cain, Transportation Supervisor, at 773-1560, Monday through Friday, 8 AM to 4 PM for any additional information.
+Please feel free to contact Lougena Hodges, Transportation Supervisor, at 773-1560, Monday through Friday, 8 AM to 4 PM for any additional information.

 - Bus routes are based on a singular pickup and dropoff point, five days per week.

 - An alternate transportation request will be granted on the availability of seating, location of the child care provider, and approval of the Transportation Supervisor.

 - Requests will be considered on an individual basis.
 A request for alternate transportation cannot be guaranteed.

 - School bus safety is our primary concern.
 We ask that parents stress to their children the importance of following the safety rules while boarding, riding and exiting the bus.

 - Students should arrive at the bus stop five minutes before departure time.
 The bus routes are on a very close time schedule and the driver must leave at the designated time.